isshougai/web3-txn-fee-tracker/README.md

 You can (and should) pass these as environment variables from secrets.

+### Important: Due to the limitations of free API usage limits, the service is set to start recording transaction data from 5 minutes before the first time the service is initialized.
+If batch historical data is needed over a longer time range, please change to a API key with higher usage limits, and then configure from DB starting from when to record historical data.

+### Search by transaction hash is unaffected, as long as the transaction hash exist, it will be returned regardless of time range.

 ### 2. Docker Compose

 After ensuring the `.env` file is properly configured and in the right directory, run `docker compose up --build` from the root directory where the `docker-compose.yml` file is.
 The `frontend` service will be the last to run, as it depends on the `db` and `backend` to be running first.